Scuba Dive Without Certification – Are Diving Licenses Needed?

 Even if you purchase your own gear to dive, you will have a hard time getting air tanks or fill-ups without a diving license.
 The legal liability of sending someone into the water with no proof they know what they are doing is just too risky for dive shops and they won’t provide gear or gas mixes if you want to scuba dive when you are not certified.

 There are plenty of reasons you should get your diving certification before diving.
 A few of these reasons include knowing the physics of expansion injuries and how to prevent them.
 In addition to being able to recognize the signs and symptoms of decompression sickness, you learn things like buoyancy control in an open water scuba class.

 Learning Basic Equipment Maintenance

 In an open water scuba certification class, you’ll learn things like basic equipment maintenance.
-It is very important to be able to recognize good scuba gear from bad scuba gear.
-When scuba diving you are in an enclosed environment that you cannot breathe in.
+It is very important to recognize good scuba gear from bad scuba gear.
+When scuba diving you are in an enclosed environment you cannot breathe in.
 Having faulty gear can lead to a deadly scuba diving trip.

 You Will Qualify for Dive Insurance

 The Diver’s Alert Network (DAN), is an independent agency dedicated to helping divers in emergency situations.
 The Diver’s Alert Network teaches divers how to recognize expansion injuries and signs of decompression sickness.
-In addition to that, they have physicians on standby that will interface with emergency personnel if you are ever injured while diving.
+Besides that, they have physicians on standby that will interface with emergency personnel if you ever get injured while diving.

 You Will Learn How to Control Your Buoyancy

-When you watch videos or see pictures of people diving it looks like they are floating seamlessly through the water.
-An unskilled or unpracticed diver may think that buoyancy is something that happens naturally.
+When you watch videos or see pictures of a scuba diver it looks like they are floating seamlessly through the water.
+An unskilled or unpracticed diver may think buoyancy is something that happens naturally.
 Unfortunately, this just isn’t true.